Hello, I'm Alex.

 2014 – 2016

-Lead the product design and strategic agile build of the "Connected Mall" marketplace engagement platform (PaaS), from ideation to full implementation directly interfacing with client and leading a team of 4 designers and developers for implementation across iOS, Android, and Web channels.
+Product design and strategic agile lead of the "Connected Mall" marketplace engagement platform (PaaS); from ideation to full implementation directly interfacing with client and leading a team of 4 designers and developers for implementation across iOS, Android, and Web channels.

 2013 – 2014